dkbradley/Tackling-Shuffling-Sequences/README.md

 System.out.println(shuffler.standardDeviation);
 System.out.println(shuffler.maxChance);
 System.out.println(shuffler.minChance);
-System.out.println(shuffler.median);

 // Generate results from sequences of methods.
 // This example is the one used in the paper 'Tackling shuffling sequences'.
-// Please note that this sample size will run most computers out of ram, for a small test keep it around 100000.
+// Please note that a high sample size will run most computers out of ram, for a small test keep it under 100000.
-Sequences sequences = new Sequences(new File("results.csv"), 4, 3);
+Sequences sequences = new Sequences(4, 3);
-sequences.shuffleAndSave(25000000);
+sequences.shuffleSequences(100000);
+sequences.saveSequencesToFile(new File("output.csv"));
 ```